Paga Crocodile Pond: Migration

 Like the feral crocodiles, mother crocodiles carry their newly-hatched offspring in their mouths from the sand banks to the water.
-The mother-crocodles then provide security to the young ones until they can hunt for themselves.
+The mother crocodiles then provide security to the young ones until they can hunt for themselves.

 Threats to their existence

-The crocodiles at Paga face increasing number of challenges that undermine their existence.
+The crocodiles at Paga face an increasing number of challenges that undermine their existence.
 First, climate change poses a severe predicament to their existence.
 A growing number of the water bodies dry up in the dry season, leaving the crocs to travel between water bodies all year round.
-Second, with increasing income levels, urbanization and infrasctural development along the dams meant the crocs now have few private spaces.
+Second, with increasing income levels, urbanization and infrastructural development along the dams, the crocs now have few private spaces.
 Encroachment of the surrounding dams places a limit on the crocodiles' existence in relation to breeding.
-Third, hunger pose a single menace because the food sources are dwindling.
+Third, hunger poses a menace because the food sources are dwindling.
 Crocodiles naturally hunt for food in the wild.
-However, the climate change induced droughts meant their food diversity is reducing.
+However, the climate change-induced droughts means their food diversity is reducing.
 The crocodiles at the Paga Ponds are competing with humans for the remaining fish in the water.
-In the main pond, they rely mainly on chicken brought by the tourist.
-Moreover, the crocodiles at the countryside do no get the same treat, thereby, leaving them to their fate.
+In the main pond, they rely mainly on chicken brought by tourists.
+Moreover, the crocodiles at the countryside do not get the same treatment, thereby leaving them to their fate.

 History

-The locally told origin of the pond was that a crocodile brought a dying man to the pond to drink, who after surviving, declared the pond to be sacred and that no harm should come to the crocodiles.
+The locally-told origin of the pond was that a crocodile brought a dying man to the pond to drink, who, after surviving, declared the pond to be sacred and that no harm should come to the crocodiles.
 This legend of the crocodiles is claimed to date back to about 600 years.
 The crocodiles are considered to be totems for these local people.
 Another story states that a man was trapped against the water's edge by a lion, when he bargained with a crocodile that none of his children would harm his kind if he would kill the lion.
-It is believed that the souls of the people of Paga resides in these crocodiles.
+It is believed that the souls of the people of Paga reside in these crocodiles.
 It is an offence to kill crocodiles in Paga, or eat crocodile meat.

 Tourism

 The crocodiles at Paga are very friendly.
 Visitors can sit, touch and take photographs with the crocodiles.
 The crocodiles roam freely throughout the pond, and are brought to the shore when the guides whistle loudly.
 Tourists can then take photographs while holding the crocodile's tails, after the guide has fed them a chicken.
 There are concerns that the pond is now too reliant on tourism, with caretaker Salifu Awewozem saying in 2009 that the elderly crocodiles require specialist care, and the only time additional food is provided to the reptiles is when tourists pay for the chickens when they pose for photographs.
 Tourists use Paga as an opportunity to see preserved slave camps.
-The also enjoy village tours and evening drumming and dancing by any local cultural group could be arranged for them.
+They also enjoy village tours and evening drumming and dancing by any local cultural group that can be arranged for them.